 For the past several years, Ohio has struggled to resume carrying out executions.
 They have had to reschedule executions numerous times, leading the state of have executions scheduled all the way through 2021.
 But, with a recent ruling by the 6th US Circuit Court of Appeals, Ohio looks to start carrying out executions again.

-Ohio began having problems carrying out executions following the January 2014 execution of Dennis McGuire.
-For Dennis’ execution, Ohio used a new, never-before-used combination of drugs.
-The execution did not go as planned.
-It took nearly 25 minutes for Dennis to be pronounced dead, a rather long execution at the time.
-Additionally, witnesses to the execution claimed that it appeared he was not fully unconscious during the execution due to alleged body movements.
+Executions came to an abrupt halt in Ohio following the January 2014 execution of Dennis McGuire, where the state employed a new, never-before-used combination of drugs.
+It took nearly 25 minutes for Dennis to be pronounced as deceased.
+After the execution, witnesses to the execution reported that Dennis did not appear to be fully unconscious during the execution, as he was allegedly moving.
 Following an in-depth investigation, the Ohio Department of Rehabilitation and Corrections determined that Dennis was unconscious for the execution, however, they increased the amount of the drugs used during the execution.

 By October of 2015, the Ohio Department of Rehabilitation and Corrections recognized that they would not be able to obtain the necessary drugs in time to resume executions in early 2016.
 All executions were, once again, rescheduled to begin in January of 2017, with the execution of Ronald Phillips.